LRharlekin/CoreNutrition/README.md

 results pattern + domain errors domain errors can be centrally maintained, and because in Domain, referenced, understood and properly handled by any component in the entire system.

+This implementation allows for any single component to return a (success) response, a single meaningful error, a list of meaningful errors, all while keeping the component code very concise.

 Validation errors: 17:00 v=FXP3PQ03fa0